Boltz Sequence Builder¶

 Important Notes¶

-- Chain IDs: If 'multiple_chains' is set, the 'id' field becomes a list of chain IDs; otherwise it is a single string.
+- Behavior: If multiple_chains is set, the 'id' field becomes a list of chain IDs, otherwise it is a single string; downstream nodes that validate uniqueness (like BoltzYAMLCombinerNode) will fail if any ID is reused.

 Troubleshooting¶